Long-Range Longitudinal Electric Wave in Vacuum Radiated by Electric Dipole: Part I: Results

 Another important item that we should point out is that during the derivation of these results up to this point we actually never used explicitly the assumption (\ref{eqn:as2}).
 We used it implicitly by carrying over (not reducing) all terms which contain $\frac{c}{\omega d}$, for example, you see terms with it in (\ref{eqn:electric_r_theta}) and (\ref{eqn:magnetic_phi}).
 Therefore we can say that the above derivation was done using only two assumptions (\ref{eqn:as1}) and (\ref{eqn:as3}).
 However we know that during the derivation of radiation in the standard classical case, the inverse assumption (\ref{eqn:as_old}) (or $\frac{\omega d} {c}\ll 1$) is used in addition to (\ref{eqn:as1}) and (\ref{eqn:as3}).
 Thus, judging only by the number of assumptions used during the derivation, we can conclude that the derivation presented here is more general than the traditional one.
 However that also gives us opportunity to check our solution, because with the assumption (\ref{eqn:as_old}) our solution should be reduced to the traditional classical electric dipole radiation results.
 Let us verify that, using the following approximations obtained by employing (\ref{eqn:as_old})

 By applying (\ref{eqn:old_clas_as}) to (\ref{eqn:electric_r_theta}) and (\ref{eqn:magnetic_phi}), the following is obtained

-Thus we can clearly see that our solution reduces to the standard classical solution under the assumption (\ref{eqn:old_clas_as}), which proves that the new solution presented here is generalized case of the classical solution.
+Thus we can clearly see that transverse component of our solution under the assumption (\ref{eqn:old_clas_as}) reduces to the standard classical result.
+However, contrary to the classical result, the longitudinal component is nonzero.
+This is due to the linearly distributed charges $\xi$ along the length of the wire, which are not taken into account during the derivation of the classical dipole radiation.